JiaqiLiZju/DeepGeSeq/README.md

 It's quite easy to train a deep learning model using a pre-defined model architecture in DeepGeSeq.
 I've re-implemented several published models in DeepGeSeq.
 At the same time, DeepGeSeq also support to automatically (or manually) search the best hyper-parameters of model architecture.
 Moreover, custumed and complicated model could be build with low-level modules in DeepGeSeq (DeepGeSeq.Trainer and Explainer always help me a lot).
 Importantly, DeepGeSeq is also easy to be extended with advanced deep learning modules based on pytorch.

-ps.
-Nvwa, the name of a mother god in ancient Chinese legend, is a deep learning–based strategy to predict expression landscapes and decipher regulatory elements (Filters) at the single-cell level.
-See our previous work in https://github.com/JiaqiLiZju/Nvwa.

 ## Installation
 We recommend using DeepGeSeq with Python 3.7 or above.

 ### Installing DeepGeSeq from source: